 I invite all of you to participate in defining the most important issues facing our community and to propose actions and ideas to resolve them.
 This is a fluid process, which includes all of us, united, working together.
-As your elected representative, it will be my responsibility to be your voice and to reflect your will, the will of the people.
-In this way, together, we will embrace the challenges affecting our community.
+As your elected representative, it will be my responsibility to be your voice and to reflect your will.
+Together, we will embrace the challenges affecting our community.
 The following are platform issues which, as a member of our community, I feel are important to address.
 This will serve as a starting point for all of us to begin a collaborative discussion, in hopes of stimulating innovative solutions from members of our communities.
-For too long the office of our Congressional District One has been occupied by party first politicians, and it is long overdue for the people to be heard and regain control of that office.
+For too long the office of NY Congressional District One has been occupied by party-first politicians, and it is long overdue for the people to be heard and regain control of that office.

 Fight for Working Families

 My wife and I, work two jobs each to support our family.
 We are the middle class, and as a working class family, I understand the hardships facing our communities.
 I understand the tax burden, as well as the struggle of choosing to pay a bill or buy groceries for the week.
 I am a committed advocate for hard working families here on Long Island.
 I plan to promote future policies that benefit everyone, not just the people at the top and corporate America.
 As your representative, I will fight to ease the tax burden on the 99%.
 I believe we must protect our ever-shrinking middle class, for we are the roots of this nation and we must create jobs that allow us to live and work, not work to merely survive.

 Protect Our Environment

 Like many Long Islanders, when I was growing up, I spent countless days enjoying the natural wonders of our district, exploring The Pine Barrens, the wetlands, the bays, and our beautiful beaches, from Fire Island, to Ditch Plains, to The Sound.